Why you can trust Bankrate

 Massachusetts is one of 12 states that follows no-fault car insurance laws.
 In a no-fault state, a driver’s insurer pays for their medical costs and lost wages after an accident, regardless of which driver caused the crash.
 The other 38 states follow fault insurance laws, where the at-fault driver’s insurance company pays for the other driver’s medical expenses.

-Because Massachusetts is a no-fault state, drivers are required to carry Personal Injury Protection (PIP) insurance.
-PIP is the portion of your car insurance policy that will cover your medical bills after an accident.
+Because Massachusetts is a no-fault state, drivers are required to carry personal injury protection (PIP) insurance.
+PIP is the portion of your car insurance policy that covers your medical bills after an accident.
 The minimum PIP coverage in Massachusetts is $8,000 per person and $8,000 per accident, but drivers have the option to purchase higher coverage limits.

-Driving without car insurance in Massachusetts is illegal.
-If you get caught driving without insurance in Massachusetts, you will be fined and your license may be suspended for up to 60 days.
-For two or more offenses, you will face higher fines, longer license suspensions and potentially jail time.
+Driving without car insurance in Massachusetts is illegal and can result in serious consequences.
+If you get caught driving without insurance in Massachusetts, you could be fined and your license may be suspended for up to 60 days.
+For two or more offenses, you could face higher fines, longer license suspensions and potentially jail time.

 Most drivers buy coverage beyond the Massachusetts auto insurance requirements.
 Purchasing additional coverage will raise your premium, but it offers a greater level of protection.
-Here are some popular policies available in Massachusetts:
+Here are some common optional coverage types available in Massachusetts:

-- Collision insurance: Collision insurance will pay for your vehicle’s repairs after an accident.
-The average cost of collision coverage in Massachusetts is around $427 per year.
+- Collision coverage: Collision coverage will pay for your vehicle’s repairs after a covered accident.
+The average cost of collision coverage in Massachusetts is around $447 per year.

-- Comprehensive insurance: Comprehensive insurance will cover vehicle damage not caused by an accident – in other words, it covers things like theft, vandalism, flooding or falling objects.
-Adding comprehensive insurance to your policy costs $145 on average in Massachusetts.
+- Comprehensive coverage: Comprehensive coverage will cover vehicle damage not caused by an accident.
+In other words, it covers things like theft, vandalism, flooding or falling objects.
+Adding comprehensive coverage to your policy costs $150 on average in Massachusetts.

 - Accident forgiveness: Your car insurance premium will typically increase after an accident.
-However, adding accident forgiveness coverage to your policy can prevent your rate from going up after a minor crash.
+However, adding accident forgiveness coverage to your policy can prevent your rate from going up after your first at-fault accident.

 - Gap insurance: Gap insurance is beneficial for drivers who have a leased or financed vehicle.
-If your car gets totaled in a covered crash, gap insurance will pay the difference between the car’s value and the remaining loan balance.
+If your new car gets totaled in a covered incident, gap insurance will pay the difference between the car’s value and the remaining loan balance.